IRFL: Image Recognition of Figurative Language: Experiments

 \subsubsection{Human Evaluation}

-We asked annotators that did not work on previous IRFL tasks to solve the figurative understanding task.
-Each instance of the ``mixed'' understanding task was annotated by $5$ annotators, and the correct answer is chosen by the majority.
-We find that human performance on the data sampled for all figures of speech ranges between $90\%-100\%$.
-Additionally, in $83\%-99\%$ of the instances, there was an agreement between at least four annotators compared to a random chance of $6\%$.
+We asked annotators that did not work on previous IRFL tasks to solve the multimodal figurative language detection task.
+Each instance of the ``mixed'' multimodal detection task was annotated by $5$ annotators, and the correct answer was chosen by the majority.
+We find that human performance on the data sampled for all figures of speech ranges between $90\%-100\%$ (Table~\ref{tab:mixed-single-choice-results}).
+Additionally, in $82\%-99\%$ of the instances, there was an agreement between at least four annotators compared to a random chance of $6\%$.
 Samples from the validation process are presented in Appendix \ref{sec:task_samples}.